mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 Now it's time to push your Raisl app to heroku ...

-5. Domain-Registrar / DNSimple + Heroku: Setup a custom domain for your heroku app & enable wildcard subdomains
+5. Setup a custom domain for your heroku app & enable wildcard subdomains

 a) Domain-Registrar

-First of all we need to map your custom domain (f.i. ' www.mydomain.de' ) to your heroku app ('xy') and enable wildcard subdomains for this domain (' *.mydomain.de ' ).
+First of all we need to map your custom domain (let's call it `www.mydomain.com` ) to your Heroku app (`myapp.herokuapp.com`) and enable wildcard subdomains for this domain (` *.mydomain.de ` ).
+For this to work you need to change the DNS-settings of `mydomain.com`.
+Depending where you registered your domain, this process may differ.

+If you registered your domain with a registra taht doesn't alalow you can edit it's DNS-settings or not.
 The latter will allow to

 (1 main-/default-site like www.mydomain.de+ n further sites accessible via subdomains/keys like fu.mydomain.de, bar.mydomain.de etc... )